Board of Directors

 He founded OBG in 1994 after leaving Oxford University, where he graduated from St Catherine’s College with an honours degree in Politics, Philosophy and Economics.
 Over the last 20 years, the firm has built up a staff of almost 250 across four continents.

-Freya Thomas Monk is a Senior Vice President at Pearson plc, a FTSE 100 company specialising in education.
+Freya Thomas Monk is a Senior Vice President at Pearson plc, an FTSE 100 company specialising in education.
 Pearson employs over 20,000 people in over 70 countries including a strong presence in ASEAN nations.
 At Pearson, Freya is responsible for the global English language testing business and has successfully grown the business over the past five years to be a notable market player.
 Freya holds an MA from Oxford University and an MBA from INSEAD (Paris).
 She lives in London with her husband and three children and is Chair of Governors of a Lambeth primary school.
-Visit Freya’s Twitter profile here and LinkedIn profile here.